 His career has spanned journalism, politics, invention, housing design and construction, database, software, and Internet development, financial services, networking, nonprofits, network marketing, and sustainable business development.

 He has lived in over a dozen countries, spoken several languages, and published articles and translations.
 His passion, however, is human transformation and empowerment in the broadest sense.
 He was a longtime volunteer and IFLP Leader with Landmark Education, a university lecturer, a Millionaire Mind graduate, and the founder of a successful local business network in one of the wealthiest areas in the U.S.

 His current focus is on assisting entrepreneurs with start-up ventures in renewable energy, CO2 reduction, and other environmental technologies, as well as with emerging business models involving carbon trading, sustainability consulting, and sustainable social enterprises.

 Olena Rudna; Research Associate, Institute for Sustainable Enterprise

-BS, State Academy of Culture, Kharkiv, Ukraine; MBA Candidate, Fairleigh Dickinson University.
+BS, State Academy of Culture, Kharkiv, Ukraine; MBA, Fairleigh Dickinson University; PhD Candidate, Rutgers University

 As an FDU student team leader, Olena won one of five Honorable Mentions in Aspen Institute's2013 Business & Society International MBA Case Competition.
 She was actively engaged in promoting social corporate responsibility practices during her professional career.
 Olena made efforts to diminish negative environmental impact of a production process.
 Her research interests include supply chain management and sustainable development.